botmasterai/botmaster/Readme.md

 !!!Yes `gif` becomes a `video`. because Twitter doesn't actually use gifs the way you would expect it to.
 It simply loops over a short `.mp4` video.

 Also, here's an important caveat for Twitter bot developers who are receiving attachments.
-Image links that come in from the Twitter API will be private and not public, which makes using them quite trky.
+Image links that come in from the Twitter API will be private and not public, which makes using them quite tricky.
 You might need to make authenticated requests to do so.
 The twitterBot objects you will receive in the update will have a `bot.twit` object.
 Documentation for how to use this is available [here](https://github.com/ttezel/twit).

 Attachment type conversion works as such for __Telegram__:

-| Twitter Type | Botmaster conversion
+| Telegram Type | Botmaster conversion
 |--- |---
 | audio | audio
 | voice  | audio